 In Solow v.
 Berger, No. 10-CV-2950, 2011 U.S. Dist.
 LEXIS 29691 (E.D.
 Pa.
 Mar.
 22, 2011), the plaintiffs alleged legal malpractice against an attorney who prepared a will for the plaintiffs' grandmother.
 The will did not name the plaintiffs as beneficiaries.
-Id. at \1-2.
+Id. at 1-2.
 The court found that no attorney-client relationship existed between the plaintiffs and the defendant, as the third-party beneficiary must be named in the will to state a claim for legal malpractice.
-Id. at \5-7.
+Id. at 5-7.
 See also Brychczynski v.
 Robbins, No. 306 MDA 2015, 2016 Pa.
 Super.
 Unpub.
 LEXIS 634 (Feb.
-29, 2016) (no privity between attorney and plaintiff who brought underlying claim on behalf of a decedent).
+29, 2016) (no privity between attorney and plaintiff who brought underlying claim on behalf of a decedent); Estate of Agnew v.
+Ross, 152 A.3d 247 (Pa.
+2017) (executed testamentary document naming the parties was a prerequisite to their ability to enforce the contract between the testator and the attorney hired to draft that particular document); but see Schmidt v.
+Rosin, No. 1310 EDA 2019, 2020 Pa.
+Super.
+Unpub.
+LEXIS 2165 (July 8, 2020) (executed documents suggested intent to benefit third party beneficiary)

 In Grimm v.
 Grimm, 149 A.3d 77 (Pa.
 Super.
 Ct.
-2016), the court held that to pursue a legal malpractice claim, there must be privity between an attorney and the plaintiff, except-as relevant to estate matters-when a named beneficiary of a will is also named executrix, and the attorney who drafted the will directed the plaintiff to witness the will, in turn causing her entire legacy to be voided and her appointment as executrix to be terminated.
+2016), the court found an exception to the general privity rules in estate matters where a named beneficiary of a will is also named executrix, and the attorney who drafted the will directed the plaintiff to witness the will, in turn causing her entire legacy to be voided and her appointment as executrix to be terminated.
 This is notably an extremely narrow circumstance.
 Id. at 88.